 What is Identity Theft?

+Do not be a victim of ID Fraud.
 This theft is when your personal and private information including your name, address, date of birth etc are stolen and to be used to purchase goods and other services in your name.

 How often do you just throw out your bank statement, utility bills or even credit card statements with your day-to-day rubbish?
 You assume as your household rubbish is in a secure bin liner or rubbish collection bin that your identity is safe.